DD2480-Group-26/TagStudioClone/report.md

 4. configuration and setup;
 - Love: 3 hours.
 Since I had to change to python 3.12 which broke my python install and making it work again took some time.
 The developers provided a requirements file which installed almost all of the required dependencies.
 We only had to download FFMPEG separely.

 - Filip: 2 Hours.
-I also had some problems when setting up the project, there seemed to be some modules missing in the virtual enviroments requirement.txt which installed all the necessary modules so I hade to manually install some of the modules.
+I also had some problems when setting up the project, there seemed to be some modules missing in the virtual enviroments requirement.txt which installed all the necessary modules so I hade to manually install some of the modules, there was also a windows specific problem for running the tests, see issue here `https://github.com/TagStudioDev/TagStudio/issues/770` which halted the process of setting up the application for me.

 - Adam: 2 hours.